 This Prezi, which also represents Part 1 of my final for English is a synopsis of the case at this point.
 The FCC’s comment period ended in September.
 They are supposed to announce their results before the end of the year.
 Stay tuned; this affects us all.

-Picture Credits: A Perfect View of Lakeshore East. (c) 2104, JSB*Art.
+Picture Credits: Reflections from the Walnut Room. (c) 2107, JSB*Art.
 All Rights Reserved.